arhor/aws-microservices-playground/docs/STAR-my-past-experience.md

 * prefer using "I" instead of "We", since client examining you, and not your team
 * do not tell customers name as it could be a part of NDA
 * omit framework names
-* go from high to details: high overview -> more detailed -> details on concrete point (should I go into details?)
+* go from high to details: high overview -> more detailed -> details on concrete point (
+    - should I go into details?
+    - should I delve into the details?
 * use 4-8 sentences to answer